-Gunmen kill at least 16 people in attack on Hanukkah celebration on Sydney's Bondi Beach
+Father and son gunmen kill at least 15 people in attack on Hanukkah event at Sydney's Bondi Beach

 Latest Weather Blog

-Gunmen kill at least 16 people in attack on Hanukkah celebration on Sydney's Bondi Beach
+Father and son gunmen kill at least 15 people in attack on Hanukkah event at Sydney's Bondi Beach

-SYDNEY (AP) — An attack at a famous Australian beach killed 16 people, including a child, officials said Monday, after two gunmen opened fire at a Hanukkah celebration on Sydney’s Bondi Beach.
-Prime Minister Anthony Albanese called it an act of antisemitic terrorism.
+SYDNEY (AP) — Two gunmen opened fire during a Hanukkah celebration on Sydney's Bondi beach, killing 15 people, including a child, officials said Monday, in what Prime Minister Anthony Albanese called an act of antisemitic terrorism that struck at the heart of the nation.
+The shooters were father and son, authorities said.

-Hundreds of people had gathered Sunday at the beach for an event to celebrate the first day of Hanukkah, when gunmen opened fire.
-At least 38 others were injured in the attack.

-New South Wales Health Minister Ryan Park said the death toll had risen from 12 to 16 overnight, including a 12-year-old child.
-Three other children are being treated in hospital, he said.

-“This is absolutely horrendous for the community broadly, but particularly the Jewish community. ...
-What we saw last night was the worst of humanity, but at the same time, the very best of humanity,” Park said.

-The massacre at one of Australia’s most popular beaches followed a wave of antisemitic attacks that have roiled the country over the past year, although the authorities didn’t suggest those and Sunday’s shooting were connected.
-It is the deadliest shooting in almost three decades in a country with strict gun control laws.
+The massacre at one of Australia’s most popular beaches followed a wave of antisemitic attacks that have roiled the country over the past year, although the authorities didn’t suggest those and the shooting Sunday were connected.
+It was the deadliest shooting in almost three decades in a country with strict gun control laws.

+One gunman, a 50-year-old man, was fatally shot by police.
+The other shooter, his 24-year-old son, was wounded and was being treated at a hospital, said Mal Lanyon, New South Wales police commissioner.

-One gunman was fatally shot by police and the second was arrested and in critical condition, authorities said.
-Police said one gunman was known to security services, but there was no specific threat.
+Police said one gunman was known to security services, but Lanyon said authorities had no indication of a planned attack.

-At least 29 people were confirmed wounded, including two police officers, said Mal Lanyon, police commissioner for New South Wales state, where Sydney is located.
+Those killed were aged between 10- and 87-years-old, New South Wales Premier Chris Minns told reporters.
+At least 42 others were being treated at hospitals on Monday morning, several of them in a critical condition.

+“What we saw yesterday was an act of pure evil, an act of antisemitism, an act of terrorism on our shores in an iconic Australian location, Bondi Beach, that is associated with joy, associated with families gathering, associated with celebrations,” Australian Prime Minister Anthony Albanese said Monday.

 Trending News